ryardley/pdsl/README.md

 ## Helpers

-Helpers can be exported from the `pdsl/helpers` package and may be used standalone or as part of a `p` expression.
+PDSL provides a number of helpers that can be exported from the `pdsl/helpers` package and may be used standalone or as part of a `p` expression.

 ```js
 import { Email, pred, has, btw, gt, regx } from 'pdsl/helpers';